kjkistler/languages/javascript/README.md

 console.log(Math.random()); // random number between 0 and 1
 ```

-In the example above, we called the `.random()` method by appending the library name with a period, the name of the method, and opening (() and closing ()) parentheses.
+In the example above, we called the `.random()` method by appending the library name with a period, the name of the method, and `()`.
 This method returns a random number between 0 and 1.
-This code prints a random number between 0 and 1.
+The full line of code logs the random number between 0 and 1 to the console.

 To generate a random number between 0 and 50, we could multiply this result by 50, like so: